sageb18/covered/README.md

 ![Covered](assets/covered-image.png)

-> The demo runs on a free tier that sleeps after 15 minutes idle, so  the first request may take up to a minute to wake and also produce a worst schedule than if you were to run it locally.
+> The demo runs on a free tier on Render that sleeps after 15 minutes idle.
+So, the first request may take up to a minute to wake and also produce a worse schedule than if you were to run it locally.

 ---